Welcome! Take a virtual stroll through our factory – no shoes required! Let's go

 Chemical composition is the core factor determining the properties of aluminum alloys.
 3003, 3005, and 3105 all use pure aluminum as the matrix, but the content ratios of manganese, magnesium, and copper form their unique performance foundations, with composition ranges strictly adhering to international and national standards.

-Element 3003 Aluminum Alloy 3005 Aluminum Alloy 3105 Aluminum Alloy Analysis of Difference Impact Standard Reference
+Element 3003 Aluminum Alloy 3005 Aluminum Alloy 3105 Aluminum Alloy Standard Reference

 Key Conclusion: The compositional design determines the performance orientation of the three alloys—3003 achieves advantages in formability and welding through "copper element + high aluminum purity, " 3005 pursues strength improvement through "balanced manganese and magnesium, " and 3105 achieves a balance between strength and ductility through "high magnesium and low manganese."
 This difference will be further amplified in subsequent processing and applications.